heolfief/TonemenderPedal/README.md

 The Tonemender is a very flexible, yet simple clean boost with a 3-knob tonestack that allows the user to re-create the classic Fender, Marshall and Vox responses.

+Gerbers can be found in the Hardware folder.

 <p align="center">
 		<img src="https://github.com/heolfief/TonemenderPedal/blob/master/Resources/full.jpg" alt="" width=700>
 </p>